Beyond-Birthday/MrSheep-a-LiMA-testing-tool/README.md

 **What are the requirements for these programs ?**

 You'll need to learn the basics in Python 3 / Python 3.5 / xpath
-> Note that a xpath 101 text file is available at the root of the project.

 You'll also need to follow the documentation on each folder.